 Clark and her co-counsel, Deputy District Attorney Christopher Darden, admittedly made mistakes during the course of the prosecution, but Clark was vilified in the press for things that had nothing to do with her work, such as her hairstyle, her outfits and her child-custody battle.
 Judge Lance Ito was also famously dismissive toward Clark in court and even advised the jury not to be distracted by Clark’s short skirts.

 After Simpson was controversially acquitted of the double murders, in what many dubbed “the trial of the century,” a dejected Clark walked away from the law to become a best-selling crime novelist and screenwriter.
-But on March 29, Clark will re-enter the TV world with the new A&E docuseries Marcia Clark Investigates the First 48.
-On each 2-hour episode, Clark will reinvestigate a notorious case, like that of Casey Anthony, Robert Blake and Chandra Levy, that left the public with scores of unanswered questions—and help uncover new answers.
+But on Marcia Clark Investigates the First 48 Clark reinvestigates notorious cases, like that of Casey Anthony, Robert Blake and Chandra Levy, that left the public with scores of unanswered questions—and helps uncover new answers.

 Clark spoke with A&E Real Crime about the suffering she felt after the O.J. trial, why we’re fascinated by brutal crimes and why she’d make a good juror.

-What was it about this show’s premise that you found most intriguing?
+What was it about ‘Marcia Clark Investigates the First 48’ that you found most intriguing?

 I had been a true-crime addict my whole life.
 Everything about this show is my perfect dream situation; we get to do an in-depth examination and reinvestigation of these cases to see what may have been missed.
 Even when I was a prosecutor, my favorite part [of my job] was going out in the field, talking to witnesses, investigating and digging into the cases.
 This show speaks to everything that is a real passion for me.